How to Access Property Records in Utah

 - Exemptions - The document will outline any exemptions or tax relief the property may be under.

-- Tax Rate - The document should outline the tax rate falling under the property.
-There are various taxing authorities within a taxing jurisdiction.
+- Tax Rate - The document should outline the tax rate applicable to the property.
+Various taxing authorities exist within a jurisdiction.
 The summed-up levies provide the property tax rate.

 - Assessed Value - Property taxes are calculated with the property's assessed value determined by the county assessors.

 - Taxing Authority Information - Each jurisdiction has different taxing authorities.
-The document may therefore show information about these taxing authorities, such as the levies and contact information.
+The document may, therefore, include information about these authorities, such as the levies and contact information.

 - Payment Methods - The document may include the approved payment methods for contributing to taxes.

-- Property Details - The document should show property details such as an address, lot number, and the owner's details.
+- Property Details - The document should include property details such as an address, lot number, and the owner's details.

 How Often is Property Tax in Utah Assessed?

 State laws require properties to be physically inspected every five years.
 The laws also require the assessors to adjust property values to market value every year.
-The assessment process is conducted by the County Assessor locally.
+The assessment process is conducted locally by the county assessor.
 The process of assessing property in the state differs but will likely involve the following steps:

-- Valuation - The assessors establish a property's assessed value by appraising the value per state laws.
-The assessors may use various appraisal methods, such as sales comparison or the income approach.
+- Valuation - Assessors establish a property's assessed value by appraising it according to state laws.
+They may use various appraisal methods, such as sales comparison or the income approach.
 The assessor approves and applies all exemptions before adding the values to the Assessment Roll.
-Assessors then send the roll to the auditors for processing.
+The assessors then send the roll to the auditors for processing.

 - Noticing - The county auditor applies the tax rates to the taxable value and then prepares a document to notify the property owner of the new values.
 The valuation notices are usually sent in July.
 The state requires auditors to send notices if the appraised value increases or decreases or if the property taxes to be paid increase or decrease.
 The auditor also sends the Assessment Roll to the Utah County Treasurer for payment collection.

-- Appealing - If the property owner believes the value to be unfair, they may appeal to the County Board of Equalization.
+- Appealing - If the property owner believes the value is unfair, they may appeal to the County Board of Equalization.
 Individuals may start by filing an appeal online, via email, or by mail with the county auditor.
 The board will decide on the correct assessed value.

-- Tax Collection -With the correct assessed value, the County Treasurer receives the Assessment Roll, prints, and mails the property tax bill to the owners.
-The treasurer then collects the taxes and distributes the money to local agencies.
+- Tax Collection - The county treasurer receives the assessment roll with the correct assessed value, prints and mails the property tax bill to the owners, collects the taxes, and distributes the money to local agencies.

 Building Permits and Regulations in Utah

 Individual cities and towns handle Utah building permits.
-If you need a permit to add on an addition, you will need to visit the local building permits division of government.
-Often, these are located in the city hall.
+If you need a permit to build an addition, you must visit the local building permits division of government, which is often located in city hall.

 You can search for building permit issues in Utah across the state using this tool.